Diastasis recti

 Causes

-Pregnant women may develop the condition because of increased tension on the abdominal wall.
+Pregnant women may more commonly develop the condition because of increased tension on the abdominal wall.
 The risk is higher with multiple births or many pregnancies.
+Men can sometimes develop it.
+Obesity can produce it due to increased pressure on the abdominal wall.

 Symptoms